Moki38/gitlab-ce-arm64/README.md

 # This is my private GitLab-CE container build (v15.7.2/linux/arm64), YMMV
-Couldn't find the release is was looking for, so i build it myself.
+Couldn't find the release i was looking for, so i build it myself.

-**Build version
+**Pull this build version.
 ```
 docker pull moki38/gitlab-ce
 ```